IllI/solarshrinewiki/RENDER_DEPLOYMENT.md

 ### Database Connection Issues

 If you encounter database connection problems:
-1. Check if the Supabase password is correct in the Render environment variables
+1. Check the Render logs for both the Web Service and the PostgreSQL database
-2. Verify that your Supabase database allows connections from external services
+2. Verify that both services are running correctly
-3. Ensure the Supabase project is active and not in maintenance mode
+3. Make sure the web service can access the database (check network settings)

 ### Custom Domain Setup